Evidence suggests that ShcA proteins may accelerate aging – targeting them could reduce age-related diseases.

 In a recent review article published in the journal Ageing Research Reviews, Hilal Ahmad Mir et al. highlight that p66Shc may represent a reliable diagnostic and prognostic biomarker for chronic age-related disorders.
 The authors note that in addition to regulating cell growth and cell migration, p66Shc also regulates the production of reactive oxygen species (ROS), thereby orchestrating cellular responses to oxidative stress. .

 Under oxidative stress conditions, p66Shc promotes mitochondrial dysfunction and enhances ROS production, exacerbating oxidative stress and increasing the risk for neurodegenerative and metabolic age-related diseases [2, 3].
 In mice, p66Shc depletion extended lifespan by 30% and protected animals from acute ischemia and brain aging.
-Additionally, low p66Shc expression levels have been associated with a decreased risk of diabetes and other metabolic disorders [2, 4].

 Moreover, alterations in p66Shc expression promote tumour progression by enhancing cancer cell metastasis and inducing STAT3-driven immune suppression.
 Therefore, the authors highlight that the p66Shc/ROS pathway may represent a promising target for the treatment of cancer, neurodegeneration, metabolic disorders and other chronic age-related diseases .